-Sponsored by the Canadian Social Knowledge Institute
+Sponsored by the Canadian Social Knowledge Institute and its partners

 Open scholarship incorporates open access, open data, open education, and other related movements that have the potential to make scholarly work more efficient, more accessible, and more usable by those within and beyond the academy.
 By engaging with open practices for academic work, open scholarship shares that work more broadly and more publicly.

 Nature of the Awards

 Award recipients demonstrate exemplary open scholarship via research, projects, or initiatives.
 These awards are intended to acknowledge and celebrate exemplary open scholarship, nominated via an open process.
 In addition to the recognition of accomplishment that comes with such acknowledgement, the Canadian Social Knowledge Institute will also offer one tuition scholarship for each recipient to the Digital Humanities Summer Institute (DHSI; dhsi.org).

 The Canadian Social Knowledge Institute would like to thank Clare Appavoo (Canadian Research Knowledge Network), Alyssa Arbuckle (ETCL, U Victoria), Jonathan Bengtson (U Victoria, Canadian Association of Research Libraries), Jannaya Friggstad Jensen (ETCL, U Victoria), Rachel Hendery (Western Sydney U), Amanda Lawrence (Royal Melbourne Institute of Technology), Gabriel Miller (Federation for the Humanities and Social Sciences), Tanja Niemann (Érudit), Jon Saklofske (Acadia U), and Ray Siemens (U Victoria) for their involvement in the 2020 awards.